juhgiyo/EpForceDirectedGraph.cs/README.md

 Node createdNode = m_fdgGraph.AddNode(newNode);
 ```

-You may also bulk-add new nodes with list of string or NodeData:
+You may also bulk-add new nodes with list of `string` or `NodeData`:

 ```c#
 List<string> nodeNames= new List<string>();